grauw/glass/README.md

     All labels defined in a indefinite repeat block are local.

+  * Procedure: `proc`, `endp`

+    Defines a section of code as a procedure.
+Currently mostly serves to establish a local scope.

+        shiftl: PROC
+                ld b,1
+        loop:   add a,a
+                djnz loop
+                ret
+                ENDP

+                call shiftl
+                ld b,5
+                call shiftl.loop
+                ret

+    All labels defined in a procedure block are local.

   * Condition: `if`, `else`, `endif`

     Conditionally assembles a section of code, or an optional alternative